volodymyrhudyma/blog/content/blog/2020-07-27-my-way-of-looking-for-the-perfect-react-app-architecture.md

 Therefore a new library called `styled-components` was installed.

-Of course, the architecture had to be adapted to the new approach, so it was decided to create a separate folder for each component, containing 2 files: the component itself and its styles.
+The architecture had to be adapted to the new approach, so it was decided to create a separate folder for each component, containing 2 files: the component itself and its styles.

 This way, we did not have to browse through all the files within the `styles` directory to find styles for a specific component.